-Attend the chat with our Scout Executive.
-Assure that your unit complies with the guidelines in this guide and all supplementary information.
-Keep track of each Scout's advancement progress, make sure they are attending sessions, activities, and meals.
-Download the daily Black Pug Merit Badge achievements and review your Scouts progress.
-Regularly check your mailbox located in Scouts BSA Headquarters.
+- Attend the Leader's Meetings and brief your adults about camp policies and procedures. - □ Attend the chat with our Scout Executive. - □ Assure that your unit complies with the guidelines in this guide and all supplementary information. - □ Keep track of each Scout's advancement progress, make sure they are attending sessions, activities, and meals. - Download the daily Black Pug Merit Badge achievements and review your Scouts progress. - □ Regularly check your mailbox located in Scouts BSA Headquarters.